promptfoo/promptfoo-docs/docs/configuration/expected-outputs.md

 ### Similarity

-The `similarity` assertion checks if the LLM output is semantically similar to the expected value, using a cosine similarity threshold.
+The `similarity` assertion checks if an embedding of the LLM's output is semantically similar to the expected value, using a cosine similarity threshold.
+By default, embeddings are computed via OpenAI's `text-embedding-ada-002` model.

 Example: